ilikeapple10/image_caption_generator/README.md

 <br>
 <h3>I want to train my own model</h3>

-In addition to the Flickr8k Dataset you will also ned to download the captions for the images:
+In addition to the Flickr8k Dataset you will also need to download the captions for the images:
 Flickr8k_text.zip https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip

 <ul>